TsahiElhadad/SimulatorWebApp/README.md

 **Built with**
 * Visual Studio Code

-*Based on JavaScript, React & HTML*
+*Based on JavaScript, NodeJs & HTML*

 **Features and tools:**
 * MVC architecture